jorgeallegue/group_pass_calculator_based_on_age_of_visitors/README.md

 5. Enter visitor's age: 70 & "enter"
 6. Enter visitor's age: -1 & "enter"

-If user hits any character other than the numbers from 1 - 100 the program assumes the character introduced was a human error and the following message shows up
+- If user hits any character other than the numbers from 1 - 100 the program assumes the character introduced was a human error and the following message shows up:

 ![Console View 1](static/images/console_view1.png "Console View 1")

-The user must hit any character in order to go back to the console.
+- The user must hit any character and "enter" in order to go back to the console.
 No other alternative is provided to the user.

 ## Execution Example: exit group in order to start a new age group